federicotempo/rock-paper-scissors/README.md

 # rock-paper-scissors
- rock paper scissors game for The Odin Project
+ Rock paper scissors game for The Odin Project.

+Another TOP project.

+This game is for playing entirely in the console.

+I only used a blank HTML document with a script tag to solve the problem.